yujzhang-code/Documents-Dispatch-Receipt-Log--airtable-trello-bridge/README.md

    * Mark a record in Airtable.
    * A GitHub Issue will be created automatically.
    * A new Trello card will appear in the "To Do List" column.
+   * Run the workflow (Actions → Run workflow).
+   * A new Trello card will be created, and the URL + creation date will be    written back to Airtable.

 ## Future Improvements / TODO
 - [ ] **Integrate Slack notification**